We play. We invent. We review.

 What is The Nerdz Garage?

-Over the past four years of Sundays, The Nerdz Garage has been filled with the Homebrew D&D Campaign Intelligence Checked and many One-Shots.
-New characters to The Garage are Adam, Dungeon Master, and up for playing any game (mostly co-op) and Ken, our authority on comics and dice tray builder.
+Over the past five years of Sundays, The Nerdz Garage has been filled with the Homebrew D&D Campaign Intelligence Checked and many One-Shots.
+New characters to The Garage are Ben and Riah, music teachers by day and board gamers by night.

 Along the way were game conventions, friendships with publishers and being asked to share our thoughts on games, our D&D campaigns, and our Nerd Adventures.